ynx0/graph-store-documentation/graph_store_explainer.md

 - %self - user has add or remove privileges for child nodes only if they authored the parent node (determined by `author` of post, i.e., they are the author of the post)

-***
+## Sur File Walkthrough
 We’ll be taking a look at the validators for 3 of the apps in Landscape built with Graph Store: Chat, Links, and Publish.
-Before we do that, let’s look at some of the concrete types that graph-store uses.

-## Sur File Walkthrough
 To gain some clarity, let’s go through the type definitions of some of the most used types when working with Graph Store.

 ### Post
 Here’s sur/post.hoon.